HodaZamani/HodaZamani.github.io/_projects/1_project.md

 related_publications: HodaImputationMethod
 ---

 <p align="justify">The world health organization reported that the number of people with diabetes increased from 108 million in 1980 to 422 million in 2014.
-Iran has the 14th highest prevalence of type 2 diabetes among adults aged 20-79 in the world.
 Iran ranks 14th in the world for type 2 diabetes prevalence among adults aged 20-79, and faces various complications, such as cardiovascular disease, kidney disease, eye disease, nerve damage, and foot problems.
 Additionally, type 2 diabetes can increase the risk of pancreatic cancer.</p>

 To give your project a background in the portfolio page, just add the img tag to the front matter like so: